zuozhenggh/learning-library/developer-library/visual-builder/studio/create-web-app/provision/provision.md

     When the instance has finished provisioning, you'll receive an email.

-5. From the menu on the Instances page, click **Open Visual Builder Home Page**.
+5. From the Action menu on the Instances page, click **Open Visual Builder Home Page**.

    ![](./images/open.png)